Toure chanting and dancing stops Newcastle traffic

 Collingwood Street was blocked for several minutes at 03:00 BST on Wednesday, police said.

-The chant uses the tune of 2 Unlimited's 1993 single, No Limit.'Not tolerated'
+The chant uses the tune of 2 Unlimited's 1993 single, No Limit.

 It originated from the time both players were at Manchester City.
 Kolo now plays for Liverpool.